AlabastTheSane/empyrean-modlist/README.md

 The MCM Recording shouldn't take too long to run, and will give you a notification when it is running.
 We will get to Important Mods to Pay Attention To in the next section, but once the MCM Recorder says its complete, you're done.

 As a side note, if your Health, Stamina, and Magicka bars are hagning off your screen, or are too far in the center, you will need to manually adjust them in the TrueHUD MCM, under Player Widget.
 FOr 16x9 (Non ultrawide users), set the Player Widget Anchor X to Zero.
 For 21x9 Users, set the same setting to -154.
-I hope to have this ironed out in a future update, but TrueHUD doesn;t like to maintain changes, and I play on a 21x9 screen.
+I hope to have this ironed out in a future update, but TrueHUD doesn't like to maintain changes, and I play on a 21x9 screen.

 # IMPORTANT MODS TO PAY ATTENTION TO!!!!!!!